 5) How is the orchard pruned?
 Lower branches will need to be eliminated if mechanical harvest is desirable.

 6) VERY IMPORTANTLY, ground preparation and ground cover.
 Self propelled sweeping machines are most ideally suited for firm, flat, smooth, and debris free (no excess living or cut grass and no limb pieces) ground conditions.
+What the brief video below for more information on preharvest orchard floor management.

 7) Economics of mechanical harvest versus hand harvest ($0.30 to $0.50/lb) and labor availability for a given size orchard.